speedwave319/speedwave319.github.io/_tabs/about.md

 ---
 professional moron

-posting random 💩 on this website
+I post random 💩 on this website

 it would be a miracle for you to see this unless I told u to do so.